 How many CCTV cameras does an apartment society need?

-It depends on blocks, lifts and entry points.
-A small single-block community usually needs 8–16 cameras, mid-size complexes 16–32, and large multi-tower societies 32–64+.
-A site survey gives an exact number.
+It depends on the number of blocks, lifts and entry points.
+A small single-block community usually needs 8 to 16 cameras, a mid-size complex 16 to 32, and a large multi-tower society 32 to 64 or more.
+A free site survey gives your committee an exact number based on your layout, not just the flat count.

 Where should CCTV cameras be placed in a housing society?

-Cover the main gate, each block entrance, all lifts, parking, corridors, the perimeter wall, terrace and amenity areas — with overlapping views so there are no blind spots between cameras.
+Cover the main gate, the guard booth, each block entrance, all lift cabins and lobbies, basement and open parking, parking ramps, corridors and stairwells, the perimeter wall, the terrace and amenity areas — with overlapping views so there are no blind spots between cameras, and extra resolution at the gate and ramps.

 Yes.
-CCTV is allowed in common areas like gates, lifts, corridors and parking.
-Cameras must not film inside private homes or windows, signage should be displayed, and the installation should be approved by the society committee.
+CCTV is allowed in common areas like gates, lifts, lobbies, corridors and parking.
+Cameras must not film inside private homes or windows, signage must be displayed, and the installation should be approved by the managing committee in a minuted meeting.
+The IT Act 2000 and the 2017 Right to Privacy judgment govern how footage is handled.

-Lift cameras are a separate, dedicated camera type designed for enclosed cabins.
-They integrate with the main system and are strongly recommended for every society.
+Lift cameras are a separate, dedicated camera type designed for the enclosed cabin, with a flexible travelling cable that handles the moving car.
+They integrate with the main recorder but are installed as a distinct line item, often in coordination with your lift maintenance vendor, and are strongly recommended for every society.

 Conclusion: Secure Your Whole Community, Not Just the Gate

 A housing society is only as secure as its weakest blind spot.
-The best apartment CCTV setups combine overlapping camera coverage at every shared zone, lift cameras for enclosed spaces, and gate access control to manage who enters — all sized correctly and backed by maintenance.
+The best apartment CCTV setups combine overlapping coverage at every shared zone, dedicated lift cameras for enclosed cabins, gate CCTV with access control to manage who enters, and adequate retention so footage is there when it's needed — all sized correctly, STQC-compliant, and backed by maintenance.

 WAEI Enterprise designs society systems end to end: free site survey, transparent itemized pricing, STQC-compliant equipment, professional installation and 1 year of free AMC.